 Samsung is already known as a manufacturer of mobile devices with robust security capabilities, owing to its Samsung Knox security platform.
 Security permeates all Samsung mobile device layers, from hardware up through the applications running on it, and includes the ability to separate data into discrete containers on the same device.
 While Samsung Knox is central to the service, most organizations manage mixed-device environments, and the security assessments are applicable to all brands and operating systems.

 Mobility will only rise in importance, and security issues can’t be underestimated.
-This new security assessment service from Samsung and Booz Allen Hamilton will give organizations the peace of mind they need to fully embrace mobility.
+By conducting security assessments, organizations can have the peace of mind they need to fully embrace mobility.

 See how enterprise mobile solutions are changing the way that employees work on a daily basis.